 The natural products market has come a long way since Tom’s of Maine introduced the first natural toothpaste in 1975 and Whole Foods opened in 1980.
-The U.S. organic food industry has exploded from a $1 billion industry in 1990 to a $45 billion industry in 2017, doubling in the last decade.

 Consumers are increasingly aware of what they put into their bodies, seeking in-depth nutritional and product information, and demanding more from food, beverage and beauty products than ever before.

 How can brands, especially smaller ones without multimillion-dollar ad budgets, stand out in crowded retail aisles or in the sea of products available on Amazon and at a higher price point?

 - Why is blockchain valuable to natural products brands and consumers?

 - How can blockchain help natural products tell an authentic provenance story?

 - What do consumer really care to know through blockchain technology?

 Enter your information in the form below to download the whitepaper.